woojoo666/arcana-notes/notes11.md

     instead of _insertions iterator, like we used before

-###

-firefly item type
+###  Handling Insertions Using a Reduction III

+lumino inbox item actor (see `InboxItem` in `lumino.js`)

-feels a little ugly because
+* feels a little ugly because
+* it's an actor that can be passed around just like regular actors and UNDEFINED
-you can pass around this item type so we have to define how operators work on this type as well
+* so we have to define how operators work on this type as well

-smalltalk keeps inbox processing internal but we have to make it external because we spawn slave actors to do the processing for us recursion
+* smalltalk keeps inbox processing internal
+* but we make it external
+* because we spawn slave actors to do the processing for us

-required because
+* using recursion

+however this is unavoidable because
 * actors can _proactively_ spawn other actors
 * (compared to smalltalk, where behavior is spawned automatically from insertions)
 * so the way we operate on inbox items is to proactively spawn from them
 * instead of like in smalltalk, where behavior is spawned automatically

+* proactive spawning is important
+* because it allows an actor full control over the spawned child
+* full control over the environment
+* even if the actor has no idea what the template does, it can guarantee that the spawned child can't leak data to others
+* sandboxing
-proactive spawning is important because it allows an actor full control over the spawned child full control over the environment even if the actor has no idea what the template does, it can guarantee that the spawned child can't leak data to others sandboxing this is impossible in smalltalk, since each template is owned by a single actor and you spawn that behavior by sending data to the template owner so you either have to trust that the template owner won't leak the data or the template has to be open source so you can see that it doesn't leak the data but in my model, the template can be a black box, and the spawner can still sandbox the result behavior
+* this is impossible in smalltalk, since each template is owned by a single actor and you spawn that behavior by sending data to the template owner
+* so you either have to trust that the template owner won't leak the data
+* or the template has to be open source so you can see that it doesn't leak the data
+* but in my model, the template can be a black box, and the spawner can still sandbox the result behavior

 also if we just forced it, and allowed a reduction type definition within each actor